Education in Cuba: Primary and secondary education

 As of 2025, the average years of schooling in Cuba are 11.8.

 School attendance is compulsory from ages 6 to 15 or 16 (end of basic secondary education) and all students, regardless of age or sex, wear school uniforms with the color denoting grade level.
 Primary education lasts for six years.
 It consists of grades 1 through 6.
 Secondary education is divided into basic secondary education and pre-university secondary education.
 The curriculum in primary and secondary schools is based upon principles of "hard work, self-discipline and love of country".
-The primary-school curriculum includes dance and gardening, lessons on health and hygiene, and Cuban revolutionary history.
+The primary school curriculum includes dance and gardening, lessons on health and hygiene, and Cuban revolutionary history.
 At the end of basic secondary education, pupils can choose between pre-university education and technical and professional education.
 Those who complete pre-university education are awarded the Bachillerato.
 Technical training leads to two levels of qualification - skilled worker and middle-level technician.
 Successful completion of this cycle gives access to the technological institutes.

 In the 2010s, however, the economic crisis in the country, emigration, and low teachers salaries have led to a shortage of educators in primary and secondary schools throughout the island, with schools severely understaffed.
 There was an increase in private tutoring and private schools that teach English and other subjects.
+Former teachers of Cuba during this time flocked to the tourism industry for the promise of better wages that was on the rise due to proposed lifted sanctions on tourism by the United States during the Obama administration.